 1 c salted butter, softened 1 c powdered sugar

-1 tsp vanila extract 2 c all-purpose flour
+1 tsp vanilla extract 2 c all-purpose flour

 1/3 c unsweetened cocoa 1/2 tsp kosher salt

-Preheat oven to 350°.
+Preheat the oven to 350°.
 Cut dough into 1/4" thick slices and place on parchment paper-lined sheets.

 Bake in preheated oven until bottoms are lightly browned, 11 to 13 minutes.
-Cool on pans five minutes; remove cookies to wire racks and cool completely, about 20 minutes.
+Cool on pans for five minutes; remove cookies to wire racks and cool completely for about 20 minutes.

-Using chopped up bittersweet chocolate bar or 3/4 c semi sweet chocolate chips, place in microwave bowl and heat on high for 30 seconds, remove from microwave and stir.
+Using chopped up a bittersweet chocolate bar or 3/4 c semi-sweet chocolate chips, place in microwave bowl and heat on high for 30 seconds, remove from microwave and stir.
 Heat for another 30 seconds and stir again.
-Continue for 10 seconds at a time until chocolate is smooth.
+Continue for 10 seconds at a time until the chocolate is smooth.

-Dip half of top side of each cookie in melted chocolate.
-Sprinkle lightly with sea salt, peppermint candy or chopped pecans and chill until chocolate sets, about 15 minutes.
-Layer cookies between wax paper and store in airtight container at room temperature up to five days.
+Dip half of the top side of each cookie in melted chocolate.
+Sprinkle lightly with sea salt, peppermint candy, or chopped pecans and chill until chocolate sets, about 15 minutes.
+Layer cookies between wax paper and store in an airtight container at room temperature for up to five days.

-This sounds like a bit of work but it really went quite quick.
+This sounds like a bit of work but it went quite quickly.
 It is now my husband's favorite cookie.

 “If ever there is tomorrow when we're not together… there is something you must always remember.
 You are braver than you believe, stronger than you seem, and smarter than you think.
 But the most important thing is, even if we're apart… I'll always be with you.”